 Lakeside hotel in the heart of the village, and one of the oldest too.
 Quixotic charm, including breakfast service by Grandma.
 Spa and suites available (extra charge).
 This hotel has limited wifi.Website

 Large modern hotel with lake views and pool, ten minutes walk from the town.Website

-Total 6 nights in double/twin room, 1 dinner, all breakfasts, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 6 nights in double/twin room, all breakfasts, 1 evening meal, 1 packed lunch, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
 Locally levied tourist taxes are not included.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.

 Single Room Supplement (SRS): From £300

 Lone Traveller Additional Supplement (LTAS): From £205